 Greek Life at Lehigh is the perfect complement to the highly regarded education that we are fortunate enough to receive.
 Going Greek allows you to grow academically, socially, and personally.
 You are provided the chance to flourish as a leader and mature as an adult while building relationships that are absolutely unparalleled.
 Your involvement in Greek life is rewarded with not a four-year bond, but rather a life-long bond with your fraternity brothers at Lehigh as well as the many other members of your national organization.

 Welcome to Lehigh and welcome to our Greek community!

 Cultural Greek Council (CGC)

 Lehigh is full of a vibrant Greek culture that makes space for a variety of students with different interests.
 As culturally based organizations, members of CGC strive to create spaces where people of color feel like their voices are being heard amidst a tumultuous social and political climate.
-We plan events that help students express their identities, moderate discussions for students to share ideas for a more inclusive campus, and serve as a support system for students who have had some part of their identity oppressed in some way.
-The members of our organizations are passionate about what they believe in, and are striving to better ourselves and the community we live in, whether it is through extracurricular activities, academics, or community service.
+We plan events that help students express their social and political identities, moderate discussions for students to share ideas for a more inclusive campus, and serve as a support system for students who have had some part of their identity oppressed in some way.
+All of our members of our organizations are passionate about what they believe in, and are striving to better ourselves and the community we live in, whether it is through extracurricular activities, academics, or community service.
 Additionally, our members have strong pride in our organizations and continuously look for ways to strengthen our chapters.